 Epic whale watching to start the day!

-We choose to sit on the 2nd level and walk in and out on the upper deck to take photos.
-The benches were super comfortable and everyone on board was nice about letting people move in and out of their seats.
+We chose to sit on the 2nd level and walk in and out on the upper deck to take photos.
+The benches were extremely comfortable, and everyone on board was nice about letting people move in and out of their seats.

-Honestly, as soon as there was wildlife seen everyone headed for the back deck to get photos.
+Honestly, as soon as the wildlife was spotted, everyone rushed to the back deck to take photos.

-The National Park Service ranger did a fantastic job detailing not only the history of the area but facts about the wildlife we were seeing.
-I will never look at a Glaucous Winged Gull the same after learning a ton about them.
+The National Park Service ranger did a fantastic job detailing not only the history of the area but also facts about the wildlife we were seeing.
+I will never look at a Glaucous-Winged Gull the same after learning a ton about them.

-Lunch was actually very good and options included ham, turkey, or roast beef sandwiches, bags of chips, cookies, and a bottle of water.
-Guests with dietary restrictions can put in a request at the Glacier Bay Lodge for a different option.
+Lunch was actually very good, and options included ham, turkey, or roast beef sandwiches, bags of chips, cookies, and a bottle of water.
+Guests with dietary restrictions can submit a request at the Glacier Bay Lodge for an alternative option.
 For vegetarians, they make a hummus sandwich.

-We had everything from misty rain to fog and a tiny bit of sunshine when we reached Margerie Glacier.
+We experienced everything from misty rain to fog and a brief glimpse of sunshine when we reached Margerie Glacier.

-There is an electrical plug-in on the boat so make sure to bring a camera battery charger and phone chargers.
+The boat is equipped with an electrical plug-in, so be sure to bring a camera battery charger and phone chargers.
 We ended up stopping at a store to buy a backup phone charger before we got to Glacier Bay because our phones died on our Kenai Fjords Boat Tour.

 We used them to take so many photos and videos they didn’t make it through the boat tour.
 We were not going to have that happen on our Glacier Bay boat tour.